Masonic HatsLondon Regalia

-The Master of the Lodge wears Masonic hats to show his power, rank.
-The origin of masonic hats goes back many centuries.
-The hat worn by masters indicates the crown that wore king Solomon’s heads.
+Masonic hats are worn by the Master of the Lodge to demonstrate his power and rank.
+The history of masonic hats can be traced back many centuries.
+The hat worn by masters represents the crown worn by King Solomon’s heads.

-The masters of lodges mostly worn Stetson Homburg or Fedora style hats in the united states.
-Other brands are also worn.
-In history, Masonic scholar and historian Albert Mackey wrote bout hats in 1929.
+In the United States, lodge masters typically wore Stetson Homburg or Fedora style hats.
+Other brands can also be seen.
+Albert Mackey, a Masonic scholar and historian, wrote bout hats in 1929.

-In the past, kings wear crowns to show their rank.
-The other courtiers standing in the court removed their hats in the honor of the king.
+In the past, kings wore crowns to demonstrate their position.
+In honour of the king, the other courtiers in the court removed their hats.

-The ancient Romans were said to pray with their heads covered or veiled.
-Those people who free-by-birth wore pileus, woolen caps.
-But slaves were not allowed to wore caps.
+It was said that the ancient Romans prayed with their heads covered or veiled.
+Those who were born free wore pileus, woollen caps.
+Slaves, on the other hand, were not permitted to wear caps.

 London’s House of Commons

-An ancient member of the English parliament, London’s House of Commons, always wore a hat when he addressed in the member of the house.
-If he forgot to wore their hat, the other member shouted at them.
+When addressing the House of Commons in London, an ancient member of the English parliament, London’s House of Commons, always wore a hat.
+If he didn’t wear their hat, the other member yelled at them.

 Masonic Hats in United States

-In the United States, Masters wear hats at the time of the lodge session.
-Some Grand Lodges require that the hats with a brim.
-It is not a prerequisite for everybody.
-They only demand that the worship master head covered all time.
+Masters in the United States wear hats during lodge sessions.
+Some Grand Lodges require hats with brims.
+It is not required for everyone.
+They only ask that the worship master’s head be cover at all times.

 Is it necessary for the Worshipful Master to wear a Masonic hat?

-The Worshipful Master position is the Lodge in the most prominent, prestigious, and sacred.
-The place of the worship master is Lodge in one of the three lesser lights.
-The other two lights are Sun and the moon.
-Masonic hats are a sign of the Master’s authority or hold.
-In the world, masonic hats are different in jurisdictions but the hats should be dressed in a polite, classic, or conventional manner.
+The Worshipful Master position is the most prominent, prestigious, and sacred in the Lodge.
+The worship master’s location is Lodge in one of the three lesser lights.
+The Sun and the Moon are the other two lights.
+Masonic hats are a symbol of the Master’s authority.
+Masonic hats differ in jurisdictions around the world, but they should be dressed in a polite, classic, or conventional manner.

 Styles of Masonic Hats

-Freemasons that affiliated with Prince Hall wear a white top hat, black top hat, or white fedora hat.
-Most Freemasons are aware that ritual and duties and Masonic symbols vary somewhat around the world.
-Freemasonry lives in different parts of the world.
-They speak different languages and wear different hats come together as one within the brotherhood of Freemasonry.
+Prince Hall Freemasons wear a white top hat, a black top hat, or a white fedora hat.
+Most Freemasons are aware that rituals, duties, and Masonic symbols differ slightly across the globe.
+Freemasonry can be find all over the world.
+Within the Freemasonry brotherhood, people who speak different languages and wear different hats come together as one.